How would you describe your style?

 Ideally a few weeks before the wedding we will need to get together to go through the arrangements.
+The full packages also include an engagement shoot which is something to look forward to.
 If meanwhile you have any queries or need advice, then I’m just a phone call or e-mail away.

 What happens if the photographer is ill on the day?

 Working and communicating closely with other wedding photographers I have actually stood in before now on a couple of occasions when other photographers haven’t been able to get to a wedding through illness.
 I help run a professional photographer forum and have connections with quite a few photographers who I can call upon and who I can trust with your wedding photography.
 I’m also a member of the British Institute of Professional Photography who can often help out.

 Yes I have full professional indemnity insurance and public liability insurance.